markfinger/django-node/docs/npm.md

 ### django_node.npm.install()

-Invokes NPM's install command in a specified directory.
-A typical use case for `install` is to ensure that dependencies are installed during a runtime initialisation. `install` blocks the python process and will direct npm's output to stdout.
+Invokes NPM's install command in a specified directory. `install` blocks the python process and will direct npm's output to stdout.

+A typical use case for `install` is to ensure that your dependencies specified in a `package.json` file are installed during runtime.
+The first time that `install` is run in a directory, it will block until the dependencies are installed to the file system, successive calls will resolve almost immediately.
+Installing your dependencies at run time allows for projects and apps to easily maintain independent dependencies which are resolved on demand.

 Arguments: